aklycbt/PubRepoAklycbt/README.md

 ### Why MERN? ###

 MERN is a user-friendly full-stack JavaScript framework ideal for building dynamic websites and applications.
 It is a free and open-source stack which can also be used for creating rapid prototypes of MERN-based web applications.
-Another kehy benefits of MERN stack is that a single language, JavaScript, runs on every level of the application, making it an efficient and modern approach to web development.
+Another key benefit of MERN stack is that a single language, JavaScript, runs on every level of the application, making it an efficient and modern approach to web development.

 #### (1) This project is a simple implementation of the Javascript __MERN__ stack: _MongoDB, ExpressJS, ReactJS_ and _NodeJS._